Medical Laboratory Science

 Students conditionally accepted to the MLS program must:

-• Pass a urine drug test prior to beginning their clinical rotations.
+Pass a comprehensive background check and urine drug test prior to beginning their clinical rotations.